eclipse-apoapsis/ort-server/CONTRIBUTING.md

 # Contributing Guide

+> [!NOTE]
+> The general language of the project is American English.
+> All documents, code comments, commit messages and discussion should adhere to that.

 ## Eclipse Contributor Agreement (ECA)

 Before your contributions can be accepted, you have to electronically sign the [Eclipse Contributor Agreement](https://www.eclipse.org/legal/ECA.php).